Motoki878/Network-Quantifications/README.md

   This program products figure 5(c)(e).
-  Figure 5 shows basic properties of neuronal networks, especially (c) shows histgrams of firing rate for excitatory and inhibitory neurons.
-  (e) shows histgrams of connectivity strenghs for excitatory and inhibitory neurons.
+  Figure 5 shows basic properties of neuronal networks, especially the panel (c) shows histgrams of firing rate for excitatory and inhibitory neurons. the panel (e) shows histgrams of connectivity strenghs for excitatory and inhibitory neurons.

 -----------------
 # To generate figure 5d